kyleboas/tacticsjournal.com/_posts/2026/01/2026-01-18-watered-down.md

 That’s why I don’t have as much to say lately.
 What is there to say?
 Their high line isn’t working?
 They should have converted more of their chances?
 The players look beyond exhausted.

 It is a watered down product.
+But thankfully, it's easy to fix.
+Schedule fewer games.